 He received his B.S. degree in 2017 from Tokyo Institute of Technology.

 Gio is the Vice President of Data Technology at Canadian Tire Corporation.
 He brings with him 20 years of experience across different industries such as telecommunications, banking, and now retail.
-Currently, Gio oversees all of the Data Platforms and Technology Roadmaps within Canada's largest retailer and North America's recognized brands.
+Currently, Gio oversees all of the Data Platforms and Technology Roadmaps at Canadian Tire Corporation and its family of companies.

 Gio is an innovative leader who is constantly striving to enhance our customers’ end-to-end experience.
 While he enjoys complex challenges, he also has a strong passion for using a variety of methodologies to transform his deliverables.

-Gio graduated from Delta College with a specialization in Network Engineering, as well as from the Banff Centre where he received a certificate of leadership experience.
+Gio graduated from Delta College with a specialization in Network Engineering and holds a certificate of leadership experience from Banff Centre

 Steve Loughran works on Hadoop att Hortonworks, currently cloud storage integration, including improving integration with Amazon's S3 in Hadoop, Hive and Spark